New UK Penalties for Poker Cheats

 The Fight against Corruption

-The legal amendment mirrors one passed in Victoria, Australia which has successfully targeted the more dishonest members of the gambling community, and now the UK is looking to do the same.
+The legal amendment mirrors one passed in Victoria, Australia which has successfully targeted the more dishonest members of the gambling community, and now the UK is looking to do the same, for uk gamblers.
 With a maximum prison sentence of ten years, the penalty seems harsh but ministers say it will help a lot in the fight against the growing problem of suspect betting in the gambling industry.